ozkary/ozkary.github.io/_posts/2023/2023-05-27-data-engineering-process-fundamentals-pipeline-orchestration-exercise.md

 - [Prefect](https://www.prefect.io/) is a modern workflow management system that enables easy task scheduling, dependency management, and error handling.
 It emphasizes code-driven workflows and offers a user-friendly interface.

 For low-code efforts, [Azure Data Factory](https://azure.microsoft.com/en-us/products/data-factory/) is a cloud-based data integration service provided by Microsoft.
 It offers a visual interface for building and orchestrating data pipelines, making it suitable for users with less coding experience.

+> 👉 There are several platforms for low-code solutions.
+Some of them provide a total enterprise turn-key solution to build the entire pipeline and orchestration.
+These platforms, however, come at a higher financial cost.

 When choosing between these options, we should consider factors such as the complexity of the pipeline, scalability requirements, ease of use, and integration with other tools and systems.
 Each framework has its strengths and use cases, so selecting the most suitable one depends on your specific project needs.